How to plan an African safari on a tight budget: 8-step safari planning

 • Start planning what you need to pack and in what bag.
 Check if there are any restrictions for the safari you're joining (maximum weight allowed, bag size and type).
 In general, the packing space in a safari vehicle and on domestic flights is limited and strict luggage restrictions apply.

-More about packing for your safari in Easy Guide to Packing for an African Safari
+More about packing for your safari in the Easy Guide to Packing for an African Safari

 • Check what currency is accepted in the countries you will be travelling to.